-Caitlyn Collins is an Assistant Professor of Sociology and affiliate faculty of Women, Gender, and Sexuality Studies at Washington University in St. Louis.
-She received her Ph.D. in Sociology from the University of Texas at Austin in 2016.
-Collins conducts cross-national qualitative research on gender inequality in the workplace and family life.
+Professor Collins conducts cross-national qualitative research on gender inequality in the workplace and family life.
 She is broadly interested in the relationship between policy, culture, and social inequality.

-Professor Collins' current research is an interview study of 135 working mothers in Germany, Sweden, Italy, and the United States.
-These four countries offer distinct policy approaches to reconciling work-family conflict.
-She examines how different ideals of motherhood and gender equality are embedded in these policy regimes, and how they shape the daily lives of working mothers in these countries.
-This work is supported by the National Science Foundation, American Association of University Women, European Union, and others.
-A book manuscript based on this project, Impossible Ideals: How Women Work and Care in Europe and America, is under contract with Princeton University Press.
+Her current project is an interview study of 135 working mothers in Sweden, Germany, Italy, and the United States.
+These countries offer distinct policy approaches to reconciling work-family conflict.
+Collins examines how different ideals of gender, motherhood, and employment are embedded in these policies, and how they shape the daily lives of working mothers in each country.
+A book based on this research, Making Motherhood Work: How Women Manage Careers and Caregiving, was published in February 2019 with Princeton University Press.

 Her work also appears in peer-reviewed journals like Gender & Society and Qualitative Sociology, and several edited books, and has been featured in The Atlantic, Harvard Business Review, National Public Radio, The New York Times, and Washington Post, among others.